secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/index.html.md

 In some cases a team member may choose to begin their leave earlier.
 While we encourage you to begin your leave when your child arrives (to be able to capture as much time as possible with the newest addition to your family) if you would like to start your leave on a different date please notify leaves@gitlab.com; otherwise your Parental Leave will be administered according to the start date entered in PTO by Deel.

 You don't have to take your Parental Leave in one continuous period, we encourage you to plan and arrange your Parental Leave in a way that suits you and your family's needs.
-You may split your Parental Leave dates as you see fit, so long as all time is used prior to the child's first birth or first anniversary of the adoption event.
+You may take your leave all at once or split your Parental Leave into up to three segments, so long as all time is used prior to the child's first birth or first anniversary of the adoption event.
 The Absence Management team will receive a notification every time you edit your Parental Leave dates.
-Make sure your leave is under the `Parental Leave` category, otherwise the Absence Management team won't get a notification.
+Please use the label `Parental Leave` in PTO by Deel, otherwise the Absence Management team won't get a notification.

 **A few things to note:**
 * If you are planning to change or extend your Parental Leave by using a different type of leave such as PTO, unpaid leave or any local statutory leave, please send an e-mail to leaves@gitlab.com.